PostHog/posthog.com/contents/tutorials/calculating-new-returning-users.md

 ### Completed event for the first time cohort

-The first and easiest is creating a cohort where the users completed an event (such as pageviews, identify, custom sign up) for the first time.
+The first and easiest is creating a cohort where the users completed an event (such as pageviews, [identify](/docs/getting-started/identify-users), or a custom event) for the first time.
 To set this up, go to the cohort tab, click new cohort, enter a title and description, then choose "completed an event for the first time" with your event and recency.

 ![New users](../images/tutorials/calculating-new-returning-users//new.png)